nictuku/zmon/README.md

 Configuration
 -------------

-TODO: create a web UI for generating the config string based on a form.
+Zmon will eventually have its own minimal web interface for changing the configuration.
+In the meantime you have to write the config file manually into ~/.zmon.
+It is a URL-like string like the following:

-Example input string (TODO: move to JSON):
+    "disk=/&tcp=localhost:22&tcp=localhost:80&sa=&st=yves.junqueira%40gmail.com&sf=root%40cetico.org"

-    "disk=/&tcp=localhost:22&sa=&st=yves.junqueira%40gmail.com&sf=root%40cetico.org"
+This creates a prober that checks if ports 22 and 80 are reachable and if the root filesystem has enough space, sending an email to `st` with a sender of `sf` in case of problems.

-This creates a prober that checks if port 22 is reachable and if the root filesystem has enough space, sending an email in case of problems.
+Example config string:

 Installation
 ----------